cfinlay/cfinlay.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD graduate in applied mathematics from [McGill University](https://www.mcgill.ca/), and was supervised by [Adam Oberman](https://www.adamoberman.net/).
+I'm a post-doctoral researcher at [McGill University](https://www.mcgill.ca/) in machine learning, and a visiting research fellow at the [Institute for Pure and Applied Mathematics](https://www.ipam.ucla.edu/) at UCLA.
+My PhD was in applied math, where I was supervised by
+[Adam Oberman](https://www.adamoberman.net/).
 My research interests lie at the intersection of artificial intelligence, machine learning, and applied math.
 I'm a numerical analyst by training, which means I love creating and dissecting algorithms for use in scientific computing, and studying their convergence and stability properties.

-I am currently working on robust optimization for neural networks in machine learning.
-Robust optimization focuses on finding neural networks that perform well *and* are stable (robust) to perturbations.
-Unfortunately, by default neural networks don't seem to be stable at all.
-For example in computer vision, neural networks can achieve impressive performance classifying natural images, yet can be easily fooled by tiny changes to only a few pixels.
-These changes are known as [adversarial examples](https://medium.com/@ml.at.berkeley/tricking-neural-networks-create-your-own-adversarial-examples-a61eb7620fd8) and there is a vast and very active body of research on the topic.
-Needless to say, addressing this glaring security vulnerability is one of the foremost challenges in deep learning today.
+My current research interests include robust optimization for deep neural networks, unsupervised learning (density estimation and generative models), and neural ODEs.
+I am also actively studying connections between Variational Calculus, neural ODEs and optimal control.

 Before joining the zeitgeist, I studied algorithms for solving nonlinear elliptic Partial Differential Equations (PDEs).
 These are equations that